 - You can use any number of online apps and tools like Mint.
-(For our clients, we use a tool like Mint.)
+(For our clients, we use a tool similar to Mint.)

-- Or, if you’ve got all your spending coming from one place – such as a single credit card or a single checking account – then you can just pull up your monthly or annual statements to see your spending there.
+- Or, if you’ve got all your spending coming from one place, such as a single credit card or a single checking account, then you can just pull up your statements to see your spending.

-- And finally, for those obsessive control freaks who must be able to make each and every single category on their own, there’s the Excel spreadsheet or even Google sheets.
+- And finally, for those obsessive control freaks who must be able to make each and every single category on their own, there’s Excel or even Google Sheets.

 Most people hate budgeting.
-There is a good reason for this: budgeting sucks.
+There’s a good reason for that: Budgeting sucks.